-The GOAL (Georgia Occupational Award of Leadership) program is sponsored by the Business Council of Georgia and the Georgia Department of Technical and Adult Education.
-The outstanding student in each area -- personal/public, business, health, and technical -- is selected by a committee composed of school staff members.
-From these four students, the local Chamber of Commerce selects the GOAL student to represent Swainsboro Technical College in state-wide competition in Atlanta.
-Prizes are awarded at each level of competition to winners.
-For more information contact the Career Placement office : Leisa Dukes -478- 289 - 2256
+The GOAL (Georgia Occupational Award of Leadership) program is sponsored by the local Chamber of Commerce and the Georgia Department of Technical and Adult Education.
+Students are nominated by their instructors and interviewed by local Swainsboro Technical College staff.
+The four finalists are interviewed by the Swainsboro-Emanuel County Chamber of Commerce and they select the student to represent Swainsboro Technical College in state-wide competition in Atlanta.
+For more information contact the Career Placement office : Leisa Dukes -478- 289 - 2256.